smourier/DirectN/README.md

 Or you can pick the C# source files you want (among the 10000 .cs provided ...).
 It can be sometimes difficult because the dependencies between all these technologies can make extracting a small portion quite difficult (and they are one of the reasons why DirectN exists...).
 However this is still possible.

-## AOT support
+## AOT support and future developments
 Since DirectN is compatible with .NET Framework and older C# versions and constructs, marshalling is provided by the CLR (it's "built-in"), so it's not compatible with [Native AOT Deployment](https://learn.microsoft.com/en-us/dotnet/core/deploying/native-aot/?tabs=net8plus%2Cwindows).

 However, a .NET 8+ project has been started here [DirectNAot](https://github.com/smourier/DirectNAot) which builds AOT-compatible DirectN code.
-This code will not be 100% source compatible with DirectN but its code generator named [Win32InteropBuilder](https://github.com/smourier/Win32InteropBuilder) is now provided as open source (based on [win32metadata](https://github.com/microsoft/win32metadata) project).
+This code is *not* 100% source compatible with DirectN but it's very similar, and its code generator named [Win32InteropBuilder](https://github.com/smourier/Win32InteropBuilder) is now provided as open source and is based on Microsoft-endorsed [win32metadata](https://github.com/microsoft/win32metadata) project, which ensures better future enhancements.

-⚡️⚡️ Most of DirectN for .NET Core evolutions will happen in this AOT project.
-DirectN still exists as is, mostly for .NET Framework support.
+Note the fact DirectNAOT is AOT-compatible doesn't prevent you from using it for non-AOT projects.

-Work is in progress, stay tuned!
+⚡️⚡️ DirectN evolutions will now happen in this DirectNAot project.
+DirectN still exists as is, mostly for .NET Framework or .NET 7 or lower support.
+We recommend you start migrating your .NET  8+ projects to DirectNAot as soon as possible.
+Don't hesitate to create issues in DirectNAot repository for migration issues.

 ## Same names and types than the native concepts!
 DirectN allows you to port C/C++ code to C#, or to write C# code from scratch, probably more easily than with other existing interop libraries in this domain because one of its main objective is to use exactly the **same names and types than the native concepts** (interfaces, enums, structures, constants, methods, arguments, guids, etc.) .
 So you can read the official documentation, use existing C/C++ samples, and start coding with .NET right away.